Authors:

 II.
 What is a clinical trial?

 Clinical trials test new drugs to see whether they are safe and effective for treating a given disease.
 There are four stages of clinical trials referred to as “phases”.
 Phase I trials test drug safety and look for harmful side effects.
 Phase II trials continue to evaluate safety and test whether a drug is effective at treating a specific disease, comparing people taking the drug being studied with people taking a “fake” drug (also called placebo group).
 Phase III trials test the effectiveness of drugs across larger and more diverse groups of people.
 In the United States, after the drug has been tested in Phase I through III trials, the drug may be approved by the Food and Drug Administration (FDA).
-Once a drug becomes approved by the FDA, doctors can prescribe the drug to patients.
-Phase IV trials take place after FDA approval and entail collecting more information as the drug is used by the larger general population.
-A detailed description of clinical trials Phases I-IV and a complete list of active clinical trials for HS can be found at clinicaltrials.gov.
+Once a drug becomes approved by the FDA, doctors can prescribe the drug to patients, Phase IV trials take place after FDA approval and entail collecting more information as the drug is used by the larger general population.
+A detailed description of clinical trials Phases I-IV and a complete list of active clinical trials for HS can be found at clinicaltrials.gov

 III.
 What is a drug target?

 Drugs work by binding and blocking “targets” that cause disease.
 The most common drug targets are called ligands and receptors.
-Ligands are small proteins that tell cells to carry out tasks.
+Ligands are small proteins that tell cells to carry out certain tasks.
 Ligands convey a message to the cell by binding to their specific receptor on the cell surface.
-Through ligands and receptors, cells can talk to each other and carry out functions.
+Through ligands and receptors, cells can talk to each other and carry out certain functions.
 Problems with ligands or receptors can lead to cells carrying out the wrong functions that may lead to disease.

 The immune system is a complex network of cells and proteins that defend our body against sickness and disease.
 When prompted, immune system cells release ligands called cytokines that bind receptors on other cells.
 As a result, cells are told to turn on (or activate) inflammation to fight off disease.
 Our current understanding is that the immune system is overactive in HS, causing inflammation when it is not needed and harming healthy tissue.
 Drugs used to treat HS can bind to and block cytokines or receptors involved in this process, stopping the inflammation and damage to healthy tissues that we see in HS.

 There are many types of drugs, and a general principle is that the structure of each drug determines its overall function.
 One type of drug is called an antibody.
-Antibodies are special proteins made by the immune system that recognize and block harmful substances in the body, such as bacteria, viruses, and toxins.
+Antibodies are special proteins made by the immune system that recognizes and block harmful substances in the body, such as bacteria, viruses, and toxins.
 Antibodies can also be made in the laboratory and given as a drug to recognize and block disease-causing proteins.
 For instance, an antibody can be made to recognize and block a cytokine known to cause inflammation in HS.
 In this way, antibodies can be a good treatment for some patients with HS.
-Many drugs being made and studied for HS are antibodies and are given the ending to their name “-mab” (e.g., adalimumab).
+Many drugs being made and studied for HS are antibodies and are given the ending to their name “-mab” (eg, adalimumab).
 Most antibody drugs are given as an injection or an infusion.

 IV.
 How does HS develop?